SSWConsulting/SSW.Rules.Content/rules/brainstorming-day-retro/rule.md

 guid: 49948fd0-6eb7-4140-b82c-4a9268661fb6
 ---

-The results of the brainstorming day can have great impact on the company.
+The results of the Brainstorming day can have great impact on the company.
 Its important to get everyone thoughts on each idea.

 Send out a Microsoft form with the following questions